-When couples divorce, it is necessary for the parties to reach a final settlement in relation to their financial position.
+When couples divorce, it is advised and sensible for the parties to reach a final settlement in relation to their finances.
 It is always hoped that the agreement can be by consent between the parties but failing this, an application for financial remedy can be made to the Court and ultimately, if agreement is not reached between the parties, a Judge will decide how the finances are settled.

 In celebrity divorces the press often focus on the financial side of the proceedings rather than the divorce.
 Paul McCartney’s £24 million plus divorce settlement was huge news with Heather Mills actually trying to claim a settlement of £125 million.
 In that case the Judge ruled that her claim was ‘an excessive, indeed exorbitant, claim’ Most Divorcing couples do not have assets anywhere near this but do however need to settle financial matters and try to achieve a clean break moving forward.